p-zalejko/consumer-driver-contact-with-pact/slides.md

 * centralized contract registry
 * keeps validation results
 * allows to determine if contracts are met
-* graphs on the broker
+* visualises the relationships between your services

 Note:
-- versioning!
-- tags
+- helps with deployment
-- matrix table
+- allows to check which version can be deplpyed!
 - best practices: git hash, branch, environment name, etc.

 ---